swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model-online/introduction.md

 !!! note

-    **A credit card might be necessary to use the cloud services.** Please check you have a valid payment method before starting this part.
+    **A credit card might be necessary to use cloud services.**

-    At the end of this part, you will have to delete the resources created in the cloud to avoid being charged.
+    Before proceeding with this section, please ensure that you have a valid payment method, as it may be required to utilize cloud services.
+It is important to note that at the conclusion of this section, you will need to [delete the cloud resources](../../clean-up/) that were created to avoid any potential charges.

-    In this part, **the costs should be minimal**.
-However, please check the pricing of the cloud services before starting this part.
+    While the costs associated with this section are **expected to be free**, it is recommended to review the pricing details of cloud services before initiating this part.